aws-samples/serverless-patterns/apigw-edge-custom-domain/README.md

-# Edge-optimized AWS API Gateway with custom domain name
+# Edge-optimized Amazon API Gateway with custom domain name
-This pattern deploys an Edge-optimized API Gateway with a single method (/hello) in your preferred region with an AWS Certificate Manager certificate in us-east-1 (which is mandatory for Edge-optimized API Gateways).
+This pattern deploys an Edge-optimized Amazon API Gateway with a single method (/hello) in your preferred region with an AWS Certificate Manager certificate in us-east-1 (which is mandatory for Edge-optimized API Gateways).

 ## Requirements
 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.